 Vertical Privilege Escalation

-Vertical access controls are used to restrict access to crucial functions not available for other users in the organization.
+Vertical access controls are used to restrict access to crucial functions not available to other users in the organization.
 For example, broken vertical access controls can be explored to access functions that ordinary users can’t access, such as modifying and deleting user accounts.

 Examples of vertical privilege escalation attacks from broken vertical access controls include: